-To separate the pigments that are present in flowers and leaves by the paper chromatography technique and determine their Rf values.
+The aim is to separate the pigments that are present in flowers and leaves by the paper chromatography technique and determine their Rf values.

-The components mixture separation takes place by partitioning of the components between the mobile phase and stationary phase.
+The components mixture separation takes place by partitioning the components between the mobile phase and stationary phase.
 The mobile phase travels via paper by the capillary action.
 Depending on the ways the solvent travels on the paper, there exist three types of chromatography, given as follows.

 Ascending Paper Chromatography